FlightControl-Master/MOOSE/docs/README.md

 You can find the source of [MOOSE framework on GITHUB](https://github.com/FlightControl-Master/MOOSE/).
 It is free for download and usage, but it is under license of the GNU open source 3.0 license policy.
-The GITHUB service is meant to control the development of the MOOSE framework from within the community.
+The MOOSE development uses the GITHUB service to enforce and control a structured development within a growing community.
-It support a structured approval process, and enfoces a release managed distribution and deployment.
+GITHUB enforces a structured approval process, release and change management, and a communicative distribution and deployment.
 The MOOSE framework development is considered an open source project, where contributors are welcome to contribute on the development.
 Some key users have already started with this process.
+Contact me if you're interested to contribute.

+## 1.3) Eclipse LDT

+MOOSE utilizes the Eclipse Lua Development Tools.
+As a result, the MOOSE framework is documented using the luadocumentor standard.
+As a result, every class, method and variable is documented within the source, and mission designers can write mission script lua code that is **intellisense**(-ed) ...
+What that means is that

-# 2) Installation of tools and sync the MOOSE framework.
+# 2) Installation of tooling and synchronize the MOOSE framework from the MOOSE development site.

 There is a complete installation guide as part of this documentation.

 [Click here for the installation guide of the MOOSE framework](Installation.html).

 # 3) MOOSE framework support channels

 MOOSE is broadcasted, documented and supported through various social media channels.

 [Click here for the communities guide of the MOOSE framework](Communities.html).

-# 4) Test Missions
+# 4) Test or Demonstration Missions

 The framework comes with [Test Missions](https://github.com/FlightControl-Master/MOOSE/tree/master/Moose%20Test%20Missions), that you can try out and helps you to code.
+These test missions provide examples of defined use cases how the MOOSE framework can be utilized.
+Each test mission is located in a separate directory, which contains at least one .lua file and .miz file.
+The .lua file contains the mission script file that shows how the use case was implemented.
-You can copy/paste code the code snippets into your missions, as it accellerates your mission developments.
+You can copy/paste code the code snippets from this .lua file into your missions, as it will accellerate your mission developments.
+You will learn, see, and understand how the different MOOSE classes need to be applied, and how you can create more complex mission scenarios by combining these MOOSE classes into a complex but powerful mission engine.

-These exact test missions are demonstrated at the demo videos in the YouTube channel.
+These exact test missions are also demonstrated at the demo videos in the YouTube channel.

-Note: MOOSE is complementary to [MIST](https://github.com/mrSkortch/MissionScriptingTools/releases), so if you use MIST in parallel with MOOSE objects, this should work.

 # 5) MOOSE Directory Structure